spglib/spglib/doc/dataset.rst

 Intermediate data in symmetry search
 ------------------------------------

-A primitive cell is searched from the translational symemtry.
+A primitive cell is searched from the translational symmetry.
 This primitive cell is given by ``primitive_lattice`` and ``mapping_to_primitive`` below.